 |On the 25 minute ride to Circular Quay in Sydney, It takes about 10 minutes from the Manly Wharf for the Manly Ferry to reach this spot with its rough waters.
 The ride is usually rough for only about 10 minutes until we reach Sydney Harbour.

 Yesterday we didn’t go out after all.
-As the clouds picked up and it appeared it may rain, we decided a long walk wasn’t appealing.
-Regardless of today’s weather, we have no choice but to get to the market since we’ll be staying “home” awaiting the two packages due to arrive Monday or Tuesday.
-Clouds are rolling in now so its best we head out before too long.
+As the clouds picked up and it appeared it might rain, we decided a long walk wasn’t appealing.
+However, regardless of today’s weather, we have no choice but to get to the market since we’ll be staying “home” awaiting the two packages due to arrive Monday or Tuesday.
+Clouds are rolling in now, so we should head out before too long.

 We love the simple times in our lives when we can go out or not, choosing to embark on whatever appeals to us at the moment rather than be predicated by some arbitrary schedule over which we have little or no control.

 |Two passing Manly Ferries as seen from Dobroyd Head overlook.